smartprocure/prom-utils/README.md

 {
     /**
      * Add a promise.
 Waits for one promise to resolve if limit is met or for
-     * throughput to drop below threshold if `maxItemsPerPeriod` is set.
+     * throughput to drop below threshold if any rate limiters are configured.
      * Optionally, set `bypass` to true to bypass async waiting.
      */
     add: (prom: Promise<T>, options?: AddOptions) => Promise<void>